incorporationquebec

 Advantages of uncertificated shares

-The Quebec business corporation regime, as well as other provincial regimes (including Ontario and British Columbia), expressly permits the issuance of uncertificated shares in its Act.
+The Quebec business corporation regime, like other provincial regimes, expressly permits the issuance of uncertificated shares.
+This is also the case for